GUDHI/gudhi-devel/src/python/doc/alpha_complex_user.rst

 A specific module for Alpha complex is available in 3d (cf. :class:`~gudhi.AlphaComplex3D`) and allows to construct standard and weighted versions of alpha complexes.

+Remark
+""""""

+* Contrary to the dD version, with the 3d version, the vertices in the output simplex tree are not guaranteed to match the order of the input points.
+One can use :func:`~gudhi.AlphaComplex3D.get_point` to get the initial point back.